yomaokobiah/yomaokobiah/README.md

 ![yoma](https://github.com/Yomdroid/Yomdroid/raw/master/yomsocial.png)

-Education community manager at GitHub.
-I’m a Computer Engineer and Developer Advocate interested in embedded systems.
-I’m also a community contributor focused on building local and global communities in Africa through the Open Source Community Africa.
+I'm currently an Education community manager at GitHub.
+I’m also Computer Engineer and Developer Advocate interested in embedded systems; a community contributor focused on building local and global communities in Africa through the Open Source Community Africa.

 ---
 ### TECHNICAL PROFICIENCIES: